instaclustr/terraform-provider-instaclustr/docs/resources/cluster.md

 `kafka_schema_registry_user_password`|The password of kafka schema registry bundle user, if it is a Kafka cluster with schema-registry addon.
 This field is updatable and requires `wait_for_state` to be `RUNNING`.|Optional
 `wait_for_state`|The expected state of the cluster before completing the resource creation.
 Skipping this field will asynchronously create the cluster.|Optional (valid states are RUNNING and PROVISIONED)
 `kafka_connect_credential`|Sensitive fields pertaining Kafka Connect custom connector bucket credential and sensitive Kafka worker property|Optional.
 See more details below.
-`needs_load_balancer`|Accepts true/false.
-Creates a load balancer in front of the cluster.|Optional (only used for Cadence and recommended to be set to true with Cadence clusters)
 `cluster_id`|Returns the Cluster ID as a UUID|READ ONLY `default_data_centre_id`|Returned the default Data Centre ID as a UUID|READ ONLY